Calebh101/flutter_native_ui/README.md

-# This package is a work-in-progress.
-It is not recommended to use for personal, commercial, or existential.
+# Do not use this package!

+This package was uploaded to claim the package name.
+This package is not meant to be used at all.
+(I can't even internally test it yet.)